Linus-Mussmaecher/rucola/README.md

  cargo install --path .
 ```

-### Usage & Configuration
+### Usage

 Rucola can be launched from your command line with the `rucola` command.
 By default, the current folder will be considered your 'vault' folder and the root of your note structure, but a different vault can be set in the configuration file or passed as a positional argument such as `rucola ~/Documents/notes`.

-For more information on possible configuration options, see the [wiki entry](todo).
+For more information on possible configuration options, features and usage tips, see the [GitHub Wiki](github.com/Linus-Mussmaecher/rucola/wiki).
-Note that HTML conversions needs to be manually disabled in the configuration file.

 ## Technology
 Rucola is implemented using the [ratatui](https://ratatui.rs) framework in [Rust](https://www.rust-lang.org/).
 Markdown parsing is done via [comrak](https://github.com/kivikakk/comrak).